 Arkansas Workforce Challenge

 The Workforce Challenge Scholarship was created by Act 613 of the 2017 legislative session and is funded by lottery revenue.
-The purpose of the scholarship is for workforce training in high demand areas of healthcare, information technology, and industry.
+The purpose of the scholarship is for workforce training in designated high demand areas.
 Classes are not limited to credit-bearing programs.
-Non-credit, workforce-training classes that fit into the three above categories may also qualify.
-Additional scholarship information can be found at: Arkansas Workforce Challenge.
+Professional skills training classes may also qualify.
+Additional scholarship information applicable through 7/31/26 can be found at: Arkansas Workforce Challenge.
+Pending rules promulgation and Arkansas Higher Education Coordinating Board policy approval, the information will be updated for programs beginning on or after 8/1/26.

 Background: